javiergusart/os-hardening-cybersecurity-analysis/README.md

 4. After downloading and running the file, another **DNS request** was made to redirect users to the malicious site.

 ### Analysis and Investigation
-Using a **sandbox environment** (an isolated virtual environment that prevents malware from spreading), we analyzed the downloaded file and observed the browser’s redirection.
+Using a **sandbox environment** (an isolated virtual environment that prevents malware from spreading), I analyzed the downloaded file and observed the browser’s redirection.

 The logs also revealed how the malware redirected the browser:
 ```plaintext